lb3361/gigatron-lcc/src/gigatron.md

 #   for cpu versions less than 4 or 5.
 Note that L implies F and A,
 #   and F implies L and A.

+#   Program lburg has also been enhanced in several ways.
+First it
+#   accepts comments in the rule section (this is one) and keeps track
+#   of line numbers.
+Second, it has a more refined cost computation
+#   for mayrecalc.
+Third, it accepts nonconstant costs in nonterminal
+#   closures provided that the cost string starts with a + (to mark
+#   that we know what we are doing.)

 # -- common rules
 reg:  INDIRI1(VREGP)     "# read register\n"